SolaceProducts/pubsubplus-connector-gcp-ps-consumer/README.md

 ```
 Where:
 * `Host` provides the event broker REST service endpoint IP or FQDN including the port.
 Transport must be secure, using HTTPS
+* Optional `ServerCA`: if provided it will be used to trust the specified Certificate Authority when connecting to the PubSub+ REST server, useful for self-signed server certificates
-* `AuthScheme` defines the authentication scheme to use, see the [PubSub+ REST API Client authentication](#pubsub-rest-api-client-authentication) section below.
+* `AuthScheme` defines the authentication scheme to use, for details see the [PubSub+ REST API Client authentication](#pubsub-rest-api-client-authentication) section below.
-* Additional fields are specific to the `AuthScheme`
+* Additional fields are specific to the `AuthScheme` used

 Secrets can be set and updated through Secret Manager and the Connector service will use the "latest" Secret configured.